Diploma Programme (Ages 16-19)

 The DP is a two year programme in which students choose six subjects from six group areas – Literature, Additional Language, Humanities, Science, Mathematics and the Arts.
-Three subjects are studied Higher Level and three are studied at Standard Level.
+Three subjects are studied at Higher Level and three are studied at Standard Level.
 Students are assessed through a mixture of internal assessment (coursework) and external assessment (final exams).

-In addition, the programme has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.
+The programme has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.

 The Extended Essay is a requirement for students to engage in independent research through an in-depth study of a question relating to one of the subjects they are studying.